 Your Responsibility for an Employee's Substance Abuse

-Seventy-five percent of the nation's alcoholics are employed, according to the U.S. Department of Labor’s Occupational Safety & Health Administration.
-If your small business employees someone who abuses alcohol or drugs, your business's safety, productivity and your bottom line are at risk.
-For maximum protection, implement a zero-tolerance policy against drugs and alcohol and understand your responsibility for substance abuse.
+Seventy-five percent of the nation's alcoholics are employed, according to federal data.
+If an employee in your small business abuses alcohol or drugs, workplace safety, productivity, and your bottom line can suffer.
+For maximum protection, consider a clear, written substance abuse policy and understand your responsibilities as an employer.

 Know the Law